netdata/netdata/docs/getting-started.md

 corner of the dashboard.

 To show all your servers in that menu, you need to [register for or sign in](netdata-cloud/signing-in.md) to [Netdata Cloud](netdata-cloud/) from each system.
-Each system will then appear in the My nodes menu, quick you can use to quickly navigate between various systems.
+Each system will then appear in the **My nodes** menu, which you can use to navigate between your systems quickly.

 ![Animated GIF of the My Nodes menu in action](https://user-images.githubusercontent.com/1153921/64389938-9aa7b800-cff9-11e9-9653-a77e791811ad.gif)